djtersteegc/coleco-adam-ade-pro-embed-shield/README.md

 # Programming

-This version does require updates to Sean's original ADE code base to support the OLED screen and remap a number of the pins to support this PCB layout.
+This version does require updates to Sean's original ADE code base to support the OLED screen and remaps a number of pins to support this PCB layout.
 I have a fork of his repo [here](https://github.com/djtersteegc/AdamNet-Drive-Emulator), and there is a precompiled ADE-Pro-Mini-OLED_v0.92.hex binary if you just want to upload via something like AVRDude.

 If you decided to build it yourself, make sure